RossPaterson/advent-of-code/2019/Notes.md

 it still only makes 5005 lists.
 The second part involves replacing one of the tests.
 That would have been harder if it had originally been integrated with the generator.

+It turns out even that was too much optimization.
+Simply using the range as the generator would be fast enough.